 If you’re looking to provide your tracks with higher fidelity, we recommend working with one of the professional mastering services listed above.

 • Evan Desjardins

 WHY MIGHT SOMEONE NEED THIS KIND OF VINYL RECORDING?

-Currently, pressing plants can take from 4-8 months to complete a vinyl order.
+Currently, pressing plants can take from 3-6 months to complete a vinyl order.
 Often, projects are not completed on time, with a lack of progress updates, on top of spending a large amount of money.
-This doesn’t really cater to independent artists and small labels who aren’t solely looking at their work as a commodity.
+This doesn’t really cater to independent artists and small labels who aren’t looking to make a major profit.

 Direct-cut vinyl is a great alternative for certain situations.
 Here are some examples: